f5devcentral/f5-agility-labs-automation/docs/class13/module1/lab01.rst

    The script, (deploy.sh) triggers a series of terraform projects that deploys a fully functioning sample application and associated infrastructure into the Azure public cloud.
-Once the deployment has completed, (10-15 minutes) you will be presented with a listing of outputs, (see below).
-You will use these outputs to complete the lab.
+Once the deployment has completed, (10-15 minutes) you will be presented with a listing of outputs, (see below).  **IMPORTANT:** Leave the VS Code terminal window open.
+You will use these outputs to complete the remainder of the lab.

    .. image:: images/outputs.png